 EPA SA presented remotely on the mapping of the radiation risks within their jurisdiction.
 The RHC broadly discussed the assessment of radiation risk for the purposes of regulation, including the possibility of producing a national radiation risk matrix.
 To assist in understanding related approaches to risk, the representative of the Nuclear Safety Committee offered to present on how to undertake a nuclear probabilistic safety assessment at the next meeting.
 ARPANSA and NSW also committed to investigate and contribute to further considerations of a national approach to risk assessment.

 NSW presented remotely on their recent study into the efficacy of radiation shielding at a number of medical radiation facilities.
 This presentation outlined the scope and design of the study, as well as the observed results.
 A key finding was that no premises exposed members of the public to doses above regulatory limits.
+NSW indicated this study may also be repeated at dental facilities in the future.

 EPA SA also presented on the reporting of radiation incidents within their jurisdiction and lessons learned.
 The RHC discussed the various jurisdictional and organisational approaches to incident reporting, including the handling of near-misses and the importance of positive reporting cultures.
 ARPANSA committed to providing an update at the next meeting.